 My final comment is that you do have to be prepared for some serious walking.
 Although you can reach Ft.
 Belvedere and the street to Piazzale Michelangelo fairly easily going the back way from Betania, there’s no way to get back except by what seems like a long walk uphill.
 That said my sister and I did it one night after dinner in the Oltrarno, when it was fairly late and had no problems.
 Plus there is a bus to the centro that picks up across the street.
 Unfortunately it has changed its route so it’s not quite as convenient but it is doable.

-In 2014 I came to Florence a few days ahead of my sister, niece and her friends in order to have a little downtime.
+In 2014 I came to Florence a few days ahead of my sister, niece and her friends in order to have a little down time.
 I spent the first two nights at a strange B&B (Monte Oliveto) at the edge of the Oltrarno, then moved to Hotel Silla the night before the gang was arriving.
-I had chosen Hotel Silla because of their location, next to the Arno on the edge of the Oltrarno and because they had access to a garage.
+I had chosen Hotel Silla because of its location, next to the Arno on the edge of the Oltrarno and because the hotel has access to a garage.
 I thought I’d be able to drive us here without too much trouble after picking up our car at the airport.
 Wrong!!

 I couldn’t wait to get out of the weird B&B and after arriving at Hotel Silla, this is what I wrote in my journal: Feel like I’ve died and gone to heaven.
 On the terrace @ Hotel Silla, having a beer and a water and peanuts and for the first time feel that maybe, maybe I made the right decision in coming.
 And Silla seems to be a good choice.
 My room was ready when I got here @ noon and it’s clean and pleasant.
 Both the clerk who checked me in and the one who got me my beer were pleasant and helpful, the latter making reservations for us at Quattro Leoni tomorrow night.